 All these problems aren’t severe if you tow a travel trailer with a lifted truck.
 Naturally it will have less problems than a fifth wheel trailer if you have a drop hitch and a proper weight distribution, but keep in mind that this kind of trailers produces more sway even on long base dually trucks.
 It will appear any time with a crosswind or when semi-trucks pass by.

 To sum up all the disadvantages of towing with a lifted truck your best bet would be to keep the stock suspension on a truck that you are going to tow with.
 If you still want to lift it, do it in responsible way and proceed with a mild lift of about 2-3”.
 Keep in mind what your limitations are.
 Do not try radical lift solutions, as they may be dangerous for you, your passengers and other people around you in certain circumstances.

 If you are not looking to use your truck for some serious off-roading you can choose pretty much any lift kit produced by a reputable brand, which offers a lifetime warranty.
 There isn’t much to break in such kits because the material that is used for aftermarket applications is often even more durable than factory components.

 Different shocks provide different ride characteristics.
-Fox 2.0 shocks make a ride a little bit more firm, which makes a truck feel more stiff when you go off-roading.
+Fox 2.0 shocks make a ride a little bit more firm, which makes a truck feel stiffer when you go off-roading.
 On the other hand, they will be beneficial on the highway.
 Ranch 1000 and ProComp MX series shocks are adjustable, so you can pick the most optimal height and ride comfort.
-Most of the monotube shocks last for about 60,000 miles and require a complete replacement once they are done, however Fox 2.0 shocks are fully serviceable and can easily be fixed when required.
+Most of the monotube shocks last for about 60,000 miles and require a complete replacement once they are done, however, Fox 2.0 shocks are fully serviceable and can easily be fixed when required.